 Most Princeton Theological Seminary students must take and pass two field education courses in order to graduate.
 Because academic credit is awarded, every site and supervisor must be approved and certified.
 In other words, every site is a classroom.
-The Office of Field Education must guarantee the quality of the course taught in each classroom to the faculty, administration, and the Seminary’s accrediting association.
+The Office of Field Education and Vocational Placement must guarantee the quality of the course taught in each classroom to the faculty, administration, and the Seminary’s accrediting association.
 Therefore, we require:

 The seminary will provide training opportunities necessary for the supervisor to fulfill the contract, offer counsel to supervisors and governing bodies to interpret the program, and work to see that the program runs smoothly.
-For current training dates please see the Supervisor Calendar above.

 Presently the recommended minimum stipend for a student engaged in field education full-time during the summer is $3150; part-time during the academic year is $2700; full-time for a yearlong placement is $1200 per month.
 Limited financial assistance is available from PTS for stipends.
 Complete the Funding Eligibility with the application to apply.
 In addition to the stipend, the site is required to reimburse the student for mileage for private vehicle use while on official business.
 PTS recommends using the current IRS rate.
 The site should also reimburse the student for pre-approved, out-of-pocket expenses like supplies, trips, meals, or overnight lodging necessitated by the field education work.
 Any reimbursement to the student for expenses commuting to and from the site is considered earned income and is therefore taxable.